erik-balfe/audio-transcriber/CONTRIBUTING.md

 - **Asynchronous Operations**: Using Rust's async/await and tokio for I/O-bound tasks.
 - **Error Handling**: Utilizing `anyhow` for flexible error handling and propagation.
 - **Configuration**: `Config` struct manages app settings and API key.
-- **UI**: Built with GTK4 and libadwaita, following a builder pattern.
+- **UI**: Built with relm4, providing a reactive approach to GTK4 development in Rust.
 - **Dependency Injection**: Dependencies like `StateManager` are passed to components.
 - **Secure Storage**: API keys stored in the system's keyring.
 - **Logging**: Consistent logging throughout using the `log` crate.
+- **Audio Handling**: GStreamer for audio recording and playback.

+## Current Focus Areas

+1. Implementing audio transcription functionality with the Groq API.
+2. Enhancing error handling and user notifications.
+3. Improving UI responsiveness and feedback.
+4. Adding clipboard integration for transcribed text.
+5. Implementing global shortcuts for quick access.

 ## Development Workflow

-1. Create a feature branch for each new feature or bug fix.
+1. Fork the repository and create a feature branch for each new feature or bug fix.
 2. Write unit tests for new functionality.
 3. Ensure all tests pass before submitting a pull request.
 4. Update documentation, including inline comments and this file if necessary.